ClozapineReturn to Clozapine overview

 - If this happens to you, do not have drinks just before bedtime.

-- There are medicines available to treat this problem – talk to your doctor if it happens to you before you make a decision to stop your clozapine.
+- There are medicines available to treat this problem – talk to your doctor if it happens to you before you make a decision to alter the dose of your clozapine.

 Some people may drool when they take clozapine for the first time